dhruv-chitkara27/Health_Living_App/README.md

 # Health_Living_App
-This app is made during the udacity android basics course.
+This App is made during the udacity android basics course.

 This app has been tested and run on the Nexus 4.